redstone99/hass-alert2/README.md

 #### Notification text

 The text of each notification by default includes some basic context information that varies based on the type of notification.
-That information may be augmented with the `message` or `done_message` options.
+That information may be augmented with the `message`, `done_message`, or `reminder_message` options.
 Notification text looks like:

 * Event alert fires: `message` text prepended with name (or `friendly_name`) of alert.